Codecademy/docs/content/general/concepts/xml/terms/xpath/xpath.md

 XPath treats an XML document as a tree structure, much like folders stored on a disk drive.
 In fact, in it's simplest form, XPath expressions can resemble file paths.
 These file-path-like expressions are referred to as location paths.
 Each location path consists of a sequence of location steps separated by slashes (`/`), and each location step has three components:

-- an axis specifying what "direction" we're looking for a node.
+- An axis specifying what "direction" we're looking for a node.
-- a node test specifying what node we want to match.
+- A node test specifying what node we want to match.
-- zero or more predicates that add restrictions onto what node the expression will ultimately match. (i.e. conditions the node has to satisfy in order to match.)
+- Zero or more predicates that add restrictions onto what node the expression will ultimately match. (i.e. conditions the node has to satisfy in order to match.)

 A location step's full syntax is: